dr-aryone/fortdox/README.md

 Run database migrations in `fortdoks/server`
 > sequelize db:migrate

-# Build the Project into Runnable Application
+# Build the Project into a Runnable Application
 Build the application in `fortdoks/app`
 > electron-packager . --overwrite --platform=darwin --arch=x64 --out=release-build;